GUIDE

 What are the advantages of inbound recruiting?

-Inbound recruiting has several major advantages:
+Inbound recruiting offers several major advantages:

 What is the difference between inbound and outbound recruiting?